Giftbit/lightrail-client-java/README.md

 #### Single-Currency Accounts

-For the simpler cases where there is only a single currency for the account credits, you can specify this at the time of creating the account and get a simpler interface for interacting without having to specify the currency for each and every call.
-For example, if you have a points program (for which the standard currency code is `XXX` ), you can proceed as the following:
+For the simpler cases where there is only a single currency for the customer account, you can specify this at the time of creating the account and use a simpler interface for interacting with the account without having to specify the currency for each and every call.
+For example, if you have a points program (for which the standard currency code is `XXX` ) you can proceed as the following:

 ```java
 String email = "test@test.ca";